kaitonoma/MagicSquare/README.md

 ### MagicSquare

-Class for generating magic squares.
+PHP Class for generating magic squares.

+See `test` folder for example scripts.